opbonachera/opbonachera/README.md

 - 📅 My coding journey began in 2021 as a hobby, but it was not until last year that I started taking it seriously.
 My favorite learning tools are the development of small projects and the reading of books.
 - ⚛ Technologies I am familiar with: HTML, CSS, Javascript, Docker, React.js, TypeScript, Next.js.
 - 📓 My main knowledge and experience remains on the Frontend, but I have a general understanding on both Frontend and Backend of web applications.
-- 💬 For more information about me, go to my LinkedIn profile!